This is the story of what it’s like to produce line-caught wild king salmon.

 I went out fishing with Charlie Piercy who has been a Seafood Producers Cooperative fisherman/owner since 1986 and until recently has served on our Fishermen Board of Directors as Chairman.
 Charlie usually fishes with his wife Sally in what he calls a “mom and pop” operation on the F/V Tuckahoe, a wooden trolling boat built in 1952 in Port Angeles, Washington.
 But Sally recently had knee injury and thought Charlie would need some company, so Charlie asked me to go fishing with him.
 It’s great to get out of the office and I responded, “Yeah, sure.
 It’ll be fun.”

 “I don’t know about fun,” Charlie said, “but it’ll be interesting.
 You’ll be fishing.
-And as it is for all of us fishermen, when the money runs out, at least we’ll have the stories.”
+And as it is for all of us fishermen, when it’s all over, at least we’ll have the stories.”

 The name for Charlie’s boat, the Tuckahoe comes from Virginia Algonquian tockawhoughe and is the name for either of two rhizomatic aquatic plants found in marshes and swamps used for food by early native Americans on the east coast.
 It’s also the name of a village in New York and legend says that the boat builder jumped up and swam there from Ellis Island upon arriving in America.
-The builder wanted a unique name with distinction.
+The builder wanted a unique name with distinction to match this experience of making it to the Promised Land.

 Having known Charlie as our board chairman and seen him in action through fishermen board meetings, I know that he is an engineer by training from his methodical thinking and a poet at heart for his creative analogies to present ideas.
-You can tell all of this immediately once you arrive at his property, which Charlie calls his sanctuary.
+You can tell all of this immediately once you arrive at his property, which Charlie calls his “Sanctuary,” which is at the end of the road on Revillagigedo Island.
 Overlooking a spectacular view of Clarence Strait amidst a beautiful forest, Charlie’s sanctuary is built with timber he felled and artifacts from a career of fishing and working in the woods.

 Charlie’s mind works in different ways and he has unusual ways of communicating his ideas.
 You have to listen carefully because Charlie speaks in metaphors and analogies and might be talking about ice cream when he’s really talking about fish.
-The rockfish we catch he calls ice cream money, because they’re not why we’re out on the water, but they’re the icing on the cake, the little bonus to the fishing trip that allows Charlie to buy some ice cream as a treat.
-As chairman, Charlie led our fishermen-owned co-op with his unusual thinking that sparked productive conversations.
-His leadership got our board and co-op into a much better place and for that I am grateful and have deep respect for Charlie.
+For example, the rockfish we catch he calls ice cream money, because they’re not why we’re out on the water, but they’re the icing on the cake, the little bonus to the fishing trip that allows Charlie to buy some ice cream as a treat.

 I meet Charlie in Ketchikan and the first thing we do is go grocery shopping for a week’s worth of supplies.
-Charlie lives at the end of the road on Revillagigedo Island in a house he built with timber that he cut down himself.
-That night, I meet the Piercy Family and have dinner and play my mandolin in the Piercy garden overlooking Clarence Strait on a long Alaskan summer evening before our departure.
+That night, I have a king salmon dinner with the Piercy family and play my mandolin in the garden overlooking Clarence Strait on a long Alaskan summer evening before our departure.
 Even at 10:30, the gorgeous orange sun hangs in the horizon over the strait creating a symphony of bird songs and mandolin twang.
 A fruit tree planted for each grandchild, Sally is careful to put the chickens in at night, as I see the damage caused by a brown bear on one of the crabapple trees.

 Once we untie the boat and slip out of the harbor, we let out a sigh of relief, knowing that whatever we forgot we’ll have to make do without.
 We spend the rest of the day making the long traverse along Clarence Strait around Prince of Wales Island.
 Trolling boats troll at about 2.5 knots but “run” at 7 knots, which isn’t much, so it takes a while to make the journey to Charlie’s favorite July king salmon spot.